Open help menu

 Description

 In group therapy, experiential letter-writing can also be useful as a closure technique.
-If a lot of feelings come up for group members during a session or a floor check, for example, clients can write a letter to someone they feel they have something to say or to a part of themselves and take a few minutes to write letters — not to send, but to use as a psychodramatic release.
+If a lot of feelings come up for group members during a session or a floor check, for example, clients can write a letter to someone they feel they have something to say or to a part of themselves — not to send, but to use as a psychodramatic release.
 After they have finished, they can proceed with any of the following:

 Letter Writing